Modern C++ Hello World

 Key Takeaways

-1. Prefer auto when the type is clear from context; spell it out when not.
+- Prefer auto when the type is obvious from the initializer.

-2. Use string_view for read-only string parameters — zero copies, zero allocations.
+- Use string_view for read-only string parameters to avoid copies.

 int main() {